Here is our summary of First-time Buyer Information

 – Once you are satisfied that your financing is in place & and the property meets your expectations, you remove your subjects and give a deposit to make your contract “firm and binding.”
 The amount you give for the deposit forms part of your down payment.
 Congratulations!!
 You have bought a home!!

 – Then approximately 2 weeks before closing, you may have an appointment with the bank that has given you the mortgage.
-They often call this the “branch fulfillment” appointment where you may be required to show your ID, choose a payment frequency, and have any questions answered.
+They often call this the “branch fulfillment” appointment where you may be required to show your ID, choose a payment frequency, and have any remaining questions answered.
 Not all lenders have the appointment, it depends on which bank you are approved with.

 – Once the branch fulfillment appointment is complete, the mortgage instructions are released to your lawyer or notary’s office, and preparation of the conveyance and mortgage documents begins.